commonhaus/foundation/templates/GOVERNANCE.md

 This document outlines the governance model for [Project Name].
 This governance model is designed to uphold the principles of transparency, open collaboration, and community involvement.

-[cc]: ../GOVERNANCE.md#commonhaus-council "Commonhaus Council - TODO: full path"
+[cc]: ../GOVERNANCE.md#commonhaus-council "Commonhaus Foundation Council - TODO: full path"
 [cdm]: ../GOVERNANCE.md#decision-making-and-voting "Commonhaus decision making - TODO: full path"

 ## Table of Contents